The Jitsu Foundation: Organisation

 The Jitsu Foundation was driven by its Directing Tertiary Peter Farrar, and much of its success can be attributed to his charismatic leadership and the hard work of the Tertiary Board.
-Peter Farrar died in 1997, but the foundation continued to grow under the direction of Directing Tertiary Dave Walker, the current head of the tertiary board is Steve Donaghy and in 2017 there were 100 TJF clubs in the UK, with St Matthias School Jiu Jitsu Club set up by Max Game being No. 100.
+Peter Farrar died in 1997, but the foundation continued to grow under the direction of Directing Tertiary Dave Walker.
+The current head of the tertiary board is Eric Law and in 2017 there were 100 TJJF clubs in the UK, with St Matthias School Jiu Jitsu Club set up by Max Game being No. 100.

-Success in the UK has also been matched by the growth of TJF affiliated organisations throughout the world.
+Success in the UK has also been matched by the growth of TJJF affiliated organisations throughout the world.
 The first was the Cyprus Jitsu Association (CJA), started by Andy Wallace in 1989 and then instructed by Jules Robson from 1992 to 1997.
 The Limassol club was recently reopened by Andreas Stylianou.
 In 1993, Andy Dobie moved to Canada and opened clubs at Trent University, Peterborough, Ontario and at Carleton University in Ottawa, Ontario.
 In 1995, Mike Mallen opened his club in Spartanburg, South Carolina, United States.
 In 2011 Jitsu Australasia (founded in 2002) split into Jitsu New Zealand under Simon Ogden and Jitsu Oceania under Jules Robson.
 There are 3 clubs in Jitsu New Zealand (Wellington, Napier & Masterton) and the Chief Instructor is Simon Ogden.
 Jitsu Oceania closed in 2017 as Jules Robson turned to studying Koryu Jujutsu.
 In Australia, there are 2 clubs in Greater Sydney - Mount Druitt PCYC NSW, and Sydney Jitsu (Inner West) respectively run by Rodney Moulder and Franck Royer, and 1 club in Brisbane run by Fiona Spence.
 Doug Austing contributed to the development of Jitsu in Australia through the establishment of clubs at Penrith PCYC and Southern Highlands PCYC in New South Wales.
 He died on 24 March 2023.
 Jitsu South Africa was established in 2005 by Davis Cook, with clubs in Pretoria (2005), and Johannesburg (2009); while the SA clubs closed during COVID, Davis subsequently emigrated to Kenya where he established the Nairobi club in 2024.
 In 2014, Andreas Lerch established a club in Vienna, Austria.
 In 2012 Charlie Robinson opened a club in Buenos Aires, Argentina, and a second club opened in the provincial region in 2019 under José María Vaquer.